-At the end of the course you will be able to
+At the end of the course you should be able to:

-- Deconstruct the risk management process into its constituent components and contrast key risk management terms such as “hazard”, “consequence” and “risk”.
+- Deconstruct the risk management process into its constituent components and contrast key risk management terms such as “hazard”, “consequence” and “risk”

-- Evaluate the various drivers which cause railway organisations to manage risk.
+- Evaluate the various drivers which cause railway organisations to manage risk

-- Understand the principle sources of hazards and evaluate the risks which typically arise during rail industry projects.
+- Understand the principle sources of hazards and evaluate the risks which typically arise during rail industry projects

-- Apply knowledge of these hazards and the available mitigations to the management of risk within rail projects.
+- Apply knowledge of these hazards and the available mitigations to the management of risk within rail projects

 Please use this form if you wish to make contact with Risktec.